waku-org/nwaku/docs/contributors/waku-fleets.md

 ### Fleet deployment rationale

-The `test` fleet is automatically updated after every commit to the `nim-waku` `master` branch and is therefore the most up to date representation of Waku v2 development.
+The `test` fleet is automatically updated after every commit to the `nim-waku` repository `master` branch and is therefore the most up to date representation of Waku v2 development.
 It is suitable for testing new features before they're rolled out to the (more) stable `prod` fleet.

 In general only the latest release of `nim-waku` is deployed to the `prod` fleet.